thaight/Python/scripts/README.md

 Arguments:
 -p Absolute path to the folder you are making a list of -o name of list to be created
+-g name of gtf file
+-t name of geneout file

-Example Usage: python listmaker.py -p /path/ -o sample.list
+Example Usage: python listmaker.py -p /path/ -o sample.list -g sample_gtf.list -t sample_geneout.list

 -----------------------------------------------------------------------------------------------------------------------------------------------------------
 Script: fastq_split.py